Search

 • ongoing treatment, such as with their GP or dentist

 If you are considering applying for any of these powers we may need to be involved.
 Your local Mental Health Officer can advise you about this.
-Contact your local social work office and ask to speak to the Mental Health Officer.
+Contact our Social Care teams and ask to speak to the Mental Health Officer.

 Find out more